 From 1997 to 2014 the American Society for Aesthetic Plastic Surgery (ASAPS) has compiled data from board plastic surgeons and otolaryngologists to compare what the national average is for each cosmetic procedure.
 Over the past ten years, Dr. Kevin Sadati himself has compiled averages, which reflect him to be well above these national averages.

-Eyelid surgery is a popular cosmetic enhancement for patients who want to see a more youthful appearance, but it may especially benefit women in their forties.
+Upper and lower eyelid surgery are popular cosmetic enhancements for patients who want to see a more youthful appearance, but it may especially benefit women in their forties.

 LOWER EYELID SURGERY